talkable/talkable-docs/source/web_hooks.rst

 Webhooks
 #########

-Webhooks are "user-defined HTTP callbacks" triggered by some event on Talkable’s site.
+Webhooks are "user-defined HTTP callbacks" triggered by events on Talkable’s site.
+Subscribing to Talkable webhooks allows you to receive notifications about various events from Talkable, for example, when a Reward should be given, or when a Friend or Advocate opts in to an email newsletter subscription.

+After subscribing to a webhook, your app can execute code immediately after specific events occur in Talkable.

 http://en.wikipedia.org/wiki/Webhook